-We proudly thank the Elektrizitätswerke Schönau (EWS) for being new prime sponsor of the International Uranium Film Festival in Berlin 2017.
+We proudly thank the Elektrizitätswerke Schönau (EWS) for being a sponsor of the International Uranium Film Festival.

 The EWS supplies people throughout Germany with green power and eco-gas and works in various ways towards bringing about the energy revolution.
 The revolutionary EWS-Project started in the aftermath of the Chernobyl nuclear accident.
 A handful of committed citizens decided to become active together in their community in the town of Schönau in the German Black Forest region and created a nuclear- and coal-free energy supply belonging to citizens.